oVirt/ovirt-site/source/feature/frontendrefactor.html.md

     -   On IE there are also status codes returned > 1000.
 These are wininet error codes that we can't really do anything about.
 We could treat these as internal server errors and retry the operation in hopes that the underlying case of the wininet errors get resolved by trying the operation again.
 Most of the known error codes we have seen are due to connections being dropped, so a retry should fix the situation.

 2.  in the operation layer.
 There were no http errors, but something in the operation request caused the operation to fail.
 For instance some of the validations failed or some the pre requisites were not met.
 This caused the operation to fail and we need to report back to the user what happened.
 Retrying the operation will not make any difference whatsoever.
 We should be able re-use existing exception handling to report the errors back to the user.

+##### Dataflow example

+[1] Caller calls one of the existing operations like RunQuery.
+RunQuery calls enQueue operation with the appropriate parameters for the request.
+[2] The enQueue operation optionally turns a multiple operation request into multiple operations in the queue.
+[3] The operations are added to the queue.
+[4] The connection manager takes the contents of the queue and creates a single request for the server.
+If the order of some of the operations is important they are handled specially by the manager so that the callback when the operation completes adds the next operation in the sequence to the queue.
+[5] The order was important and the callback adds the next operation in the sequence to the queue.
+[6] The operation completed, and the callback is called with the appropriate information.
+If multiple operations where merged into a single request, then multiple callbacks will be called.

 ##### Special considerations